 Another great option to consider is BBQ.
-There are many cabins in Big Bear that provide propane or charcoal barbeques so you can entertain and create a mouthwatering meal.
+Many cabins provide propane or charcoal barbeques so you can entertain while creating a mouthwatering meal.
 Nothing compares to cooking a juicy steak or glazed ribs over on a hot grill.
-Another great thing about cooking at your Big Bear cabin is you get to choose what goes in your food.
-This gives you a chance to cook as healthy as you like or indulge in your favorite grub!

-One of the key benefits of cooking at your cabin is you'll save money by shopping at a grocery store.
-When cooking at your cabin you will likely make bigger portions, which means leftovers for the next day.
+One of the key benefits of cooking at your cabin is you'll save money by shopping at the grocery store.
+Also, cooking at your cabin often means making bigger portions, which means leftovers for the next day!

 HIGH ALTITUDE COOKING TIPS

 High altitude cooking can have some challenges, so we've prepared a list of high altitude cooking tips just for you.

 - The higher you go the lower the boiling temperature.
 The temperature decreases by 1° F for every 540 feet of altitude.
 The lower heat means a longer cooking time.

 - Water and other liquids evaporate faster at lower temperatures.
 Recipes may require more liquid and longer cooking time.